mixxit/docsy-example/content/en/docs/Guides/Statistics.md

 ## Agility (AGI)

-Affects: Dodge skill up rate, Defense skill up rate, Avoidance Armor Class, Parry skill up rate, Run speed (below 75).

 *Max (hard-cap): 255

 Agility influences the ability of an enemy to hit you.
 Above 75, the AC provided for each Agility is slight.
 Below 75 agility causes a large AC hit.
 For example, on a level 60 ogre SK, going from 76 to 85 AGI provides 3 AC.
 But going from 66 to 75 AGI provides 45 AC.

 ## Dexterity (DEX)

-Affects: Bard Song missed notes; Melee skill-ups, Procs, Crits .
+Affects: Bard Song missed notes; Procs, Crits.

 *Max (hard-cap): 255